Make the initial step really easy

 Conversion, put simply, is getting people; customers, prospects, fans, or the curious, to perform a specific, measurable action.
 This could be anything from reading a piece of content, downloading a brochure, requesting a quote to buy a holiday through your eCommerce store.

-Conducting Conversion Rate Optimization
+Conducting Conversion Rate Optimisation

 In order to assess ‘good’, you need to establish where you are now and define where you want to be.
 For example, if you’re getting 100 brochure requests per month then good might look like 200 brochure requests per month or 300.

-Importance of Conversion Rate Optimization
+Importance of Conversion Rate Optimisation

 Generating traffic and leads is no easy task.
 The last thing you want to do is lose the opportunity to convert a lead once you have them.
 CRO gives you insight into why leads don’t convert and what you can do to remedy the situation.
 In doing so, you’re able to increase revenue and ROI using the traffic you already have.

-Analyze Conversion Rate Optimization
+Analyse Conversion Rate Optimisation

 In order for CRO to happen, you have to have a way to collect data on your users, analyze that data, and track it over time.
 The most efficient way to do this is with an analytics platform like Mix panel.